practicaldsc/study/problems/disc02/dsc10-sp23-mid-8.md

 # BEGIN PROB

-Suppose we're curious about how often a randomly formed group of three students in Practical DSC will have three different majors.
+Suppose we're curious about how often a randomly formed group of three students in EECS 398 will have three different majors.
 To explore this, we created an array `class_majors`, which is an array of every student's major.
 For example, `class_majors` could look something like `["DS", "CS", "Stats", "CS", "CE", "CS"]`.

 Fill in the blanks below so that `prob_all_unique` is an estimate of the probability that all three students selected are in different majors.